smartcontractkit/documentation/docs/Using Price Feeds/l2-sequencer-feeds/l2-sequencer-flag.md

 - 0: The sequencer is up
 - 1: The sequencer is down

-On Optimism and Metis, the `startedAt` timestamp indicates when the sequencer changed status.
+The `startedAt` timestamp indicates when the sequencer changed status.
 This timestamp returns `0` if a round is invalid.
-When the sequencer comes back up after an outage, wait for the `GRACE_PERIOD` to pass before accepting answers from the price data feed.
+When the sequencer comes back up after an outage on Optimism or Metis, wait for the `GRACE_PERIOD` to pass before accepting answers from the price data feed.
 Subtract `startedAt` from `block.timestamp` and revert the request if the result is less than the `GRACE_PERIOD`.

 ```solidity
 uint256 timeSinceUp = block.timestamp - startedAt;